 1.1 Scope of the document

 The purpose of this document is to describe the AVM as compared to the other planned models.
-This document is part of the AVM EIDP.
+This document is part of the AVM EIDP and was updated for the IHDR.

 1.2 Acronyms